Hubbins67/nexthol-prismpro/index.rst

 Lab Story 2 - Anomaly Detection
 +++++++++++++++++++++++++++++++

 In this lab story you will take a look at VMs with an anomaly.
 An anomaly is a deviation from the normal learned behavior of a VM.
-The X-fit alogrythms learn the normal behavior of VMs and represent that as a baseline range on the different charts for each VM.
+The X-FIT alogrythms learn the normal behavior of VMs and represent that as a baseline range on the different charts for each VM.

 #.
 Now let's take a take a look at a VM by searching for ‘bootcamp_good’ and selecting ‘bootcamp_good_1’.